inf3rno/mixin.js/README.md

 [![Build Status](https://travis-ci.org/inf3rno/o3.png?branch=master)](https://travis-ci.org/inf3rno/o3)

-The Ozone class framework contains enhanced class support and error handling to ease the development of object-oriented javascript applications in an ES5 environment.
+The Ozone class framework contains enhanced class support to ease the development of object-oriented javascript applications in an ES5 environment.
 Another alternative to get a better class support to use ES6 classes and compilers like Babel, Traceur or TypeScript until native ES6 support arrives.

 ## Documentation